Hope0-arch/RAG-Tutor/README.md

 # AI Socratic Tutor which uses RAG
 Currently doing a prototype but will improve it when as time goes

-Socratic AI Tutor refers to an AI tutor which aims to help the student to understand the underlying concept and make them capable of reasoning with the concept instead of just blindly checking for the answer.
+Socratic AI Tutor refers to an AI tutor wh uhhich aims . to help the student to understand the underlying concept and make them capable of reasoning with the concept instead of just blindly checking for the answer.

+This was made possible by the ollama software.
+OLLAMA has been used here to download and run llms locally in our laptop/desktop.
+I have given the instructions to download and run your llms using ollam.

 The RAG part of this project is just an AI technique which helps the AI to read sources fed to it and then generate answers appropriately instead of giving irrelevant answers without understanding what it itself is saying and using its own metrics to weigh the importance of the sources it has